 The mission of National Capital Poison Center is to prevent poisonings, save lives, and limit injury from poisoning.
 In addition to saving lives, Poison Control decreases health care costs of poisoning cases.

 - 24 hour telephone guidance for poison emergencies is provided, free of charge, by Certified Specialists in Poison Information, with back-up by board-certified physician toxicologists.
 The Specialist continues to follow each case, with frequent calls back, until all symptoms have resolved and parents and patients are reassured.
 It is the combination of experienced Certified Specialists in Poison Information and frequent telephone follow-up which makes treatment at home possible and safe.
-More than 84% of the poisonings in patients who call the Poison Center before going to a health care facility can be managed entirely at home, with telephone guidance from the Poison Center.
+Nearly 84% of the poisonings in patients who call the Poison Center before going to a health care facility can be managed entirely at home, with telephone guidance from the Poison Center.
 This number increases to more than 91% for pediatric poison exposures when the Poison Center is consulted first, before other medical intervention is sought.

 - Online guidance for poison emergencies, through the webPOISONCONTROL® tool.
 This online tool and downloadable app provide help for acute, unintentional ingestions, when symptoms haven't developed yet - the most common type of call to Poison Control.
 Download the app on App Store or Google play to be prepared for a poison emergency.

 - Poison prevention education is delivered through:

-- Distribution of more than 1.1 million teaching prevention materials (stickers, magnets, brochures, DVDs, posters) for every child enrolled in a preschool or child care center and to all pediatrician offices and health clinics in the area.
+- Distribution of 1 million teaching prevention materials (stickers, magnets, brochures, DVDs, posters) for every child enrolled in a preschool or child care center and to all pediatrician offices and health clinics in the area.
 Materials are also distributed through hospitals, health fairs, fire departments, community and church groups school nurses, and classes for babysitters and new parents.